Health is one of Labor’s top priorities.

 What’s the issue?

-Health remains Labor’s number one priority because it is the number one priority for all Tasmanians.
+Health is one of Labor’s top priorities because having good health care essential for all Tasmanians.
 Tasmanian hospitals have been in crisis for the entire term of the Liberal Government.

 Who’s Labor talking to?

 Labor will continue to work with a wide range of stakeholders to develop its policies, including clinicians, health unions, UTAS, peak bodies and the general public.

 Tasmanian’s future depends on our ability to tackle long-term health challenges and this will require extensive changes to meet demands of increased rates of chronic disease and an ageing population.
 The Labor Party is committed to this challenge.
 Labor understands health affects everything we do – how we work, the time spent with our family and loved ones and what we do in our spare time.
 Good health boosts productivity and improves workplace participation.
 A healthy state will deliver a stronger economy.